bekk/bekk-christmas/post/kotlin/work-in-progress-reified-type.md

 post_year: 2019
 post_day: 15
 title: 'Work in progress: Reified type'
+authors:
+  - Thomas Oddsund
 ---
-## Intro

-Search for reified in code on github, and you'll get about 247k hits.
+Search for reified on github, and you'll get about 247k hits.
 Limit it to Kotlin, and it's around 50k.
 But what is it?

 ## A generic function

-Here's the signature of a generic function
+First, here's the signature of a generic function

 ```kotlin